The future of Horizon Therapeutics Public Limited Company (HZNP) Stock is still in tatters?

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
-Currently, 0.40 percent of Horizon Therapeutics Public Limited Company shares are owned by insiders, and 90.90 percent are held by financial institutions.
-MOZE BARRY, the EVP, Chief Admin.
-Officer at Horizon Therapeutics Public Limited Company (HZNP) has sold 75,743 shares of firm on Nov 04 at a price of $112.28 against the total amount of $8.5 million.
-In another inside trade, Pasternak Andy, EVP and Chief Business Officer of Horizon Therapeutics Public Limited Company (NASDAQ:HZNP) sold 30,168 shares of the firm on Nov 04 for a total worth of $3.41 million at a price of $113.04.
-An inside trade which took place on Nov 01, Chairman, President and CEO of Horizon Therapeutics Public Limited Company Walbert Timothy P sold 25,000 shares of firm against total price of $2.96 million at the cost of $118.49 per share.
+Currently, 0.40 percent of Horizon Therapeutics Public Limited Company shares are owned by insiders, and 95.50 percent are held by financial institutions.
+Walbert Timothy P, the Chairman, President and CEO at Horizon Therapeutics Public Limited Company (HZNP) has sold 25,000 shares of firm on May 02 at a price of $96.04 against the total amount of $2.4 million.
+In another inside trade, Walbert Timothy P, Chairman, President and CEO of Horizon Therapeutics Public Limited Company (NASDAQ:HZNP) sold 25,000 shares of the firm on Apr 22 for a total worth of $2.66 million at a price of $106.59.
+An inside trade which took place on Apr 20, EVP, CFO of Horizon Therapeutics Public Limited Company Hoelscher Paul W. sold 50,000 shares of firm against total price of $5.74 million at the cost of $114.71 per share.